nielskrijger/douane/README.md

-        .isInt('This is a custom error message') // Use custom error message .isMin(0) // Some validators may expect one or more arguments .isMax(10, 'Should be no more than {0}') // The last value is used as error message .isUniqueUserId(); // A custom asynchronous function
+        .isInt('This is a custom error message') // Use custom error message .isMin(0) // Some validators may expect one or more arguments .isMax(10, 'Should be no more than {0}') // The last value is used as error message .isUniqueUserId(); // A custom asynchronous validator

     // Multiple validations are evaluated in parallel req.checkBody('array')